Chemistry and Chemical Biology

 Over the years our graduates have been employed by all the major Medical Device companies, including Medtronic, J&J, Stryker and BD as well as other major and startup Biotech companies.
 Each year several of our graduates are accepted to Medical Schools including UMDNJ, Baylor and Cornell as well as graduate schools, including Columbia, Brown and Cornell.

-Our department offers a Bachelor of Science in Chemistry and a Bachelor of Science in Chemical Biology and a Bachelor of Engineering in Biomedical Engineering.
+Our department offers a Bachelor of Science in Biology, a Bachelor of Science in Chemistry, a Bachelor of Science in Chemical Biology and a Bachelor of Engineering in Biomedical Engineering.
 Within the Chemical Biology program there are concentrations available in Bioinformatics and Bioanalytical Chemistry.
 An accelerated program in Chemical Biology exists for students enrolling in a special combined program in medicine or dentistry.

 Stevens also offers a Special Program in Accelerated Chemical Biology and a B.S. in Chemical Biology with a Concentration in Bioinformatics.